Copper(I) iodide: Reactions

-Copper(I) iodide dissolves in acetonitrile, yielding a diverse complexes.
+Copper(I) iodide dissolves in acetonitrile, yielding diverse complexes.
 Upon crystallization, molecular or polymeric compounds can be isolated.
 Dissolution is also observed when a solution of the appropriate complexing agent in acetone or chloroform is used.
 For example, thiourea and its derivatives can be used.
 Solids that crystallize out of those solutions are composed of hybrid inorganic chains.

 Uses

-CuI is used as a reagent in organic synthesis.
-In combination with 1,2- or 1,3 diamine ligands, CuI catalyzes the conversion of aryl-, heteroaryl-, and vinyl-bromides into the corresponding iodides.
+In combination with 1,2- or 1,3-diamine ligands, CuI catalyzes the conversion of aryl, heteroaryl, and vinyl bromides into the corresponding iodides.
 NaI is the typical iodide source and dioxane is a typical solvent (see aromatic Finkelstein reaction).

-Aryl halides are used to form carbon–carbon and carbon–heteroatom bonds in process such as the Heck, Stille, Suzuki, Sonogashira and Ullmann type coupling reactions.
-Aryl iodides, however, are more reactive than the corresponding aryl bromides or aryl chlorides.
-2-Bromo-1-octen-3-ol and 1-nonyne are coupled when combined with dichlorobis(triphenylphosphine)palladium(II), CuI, and diethylamine to form 7-methylene-8-hexadecyn-6-ol.
+CuI is used as a co-catalyst with palladium catalyst in the Sonogashira coupling.

 CuI is used in cloud seeding, altering the amount or type of precipitation of a cloud, or their structure by dispersing substances into the atmosphere which increase water's ability to form droplets or crystals.
 CuI provides a sphere for moisture in the cloud to condense around, causing precipitation to increase and cloud density to decrease.

 The structural properties of CuI allow CuI to stabilize heat in nylon in commercial and residential carpet industries, automotive engine accessories, and other markets where durability and weight are a factor.

 CuI is used as a source of dietary iodine in table salt and animal feed.